JuHe0311/Heatwaves/README.md

 # Spatio-Temporal Patterns of European Heat Waves and their Influence on Vegetation

-During my master thesis at the University of Tuebingen I created this project.
+During my master thesis at the University of Tuebingen in the Machine Learning for Climate Science research group I created this project.

 What does this project do?